osqzss/PocketSDR-AFS/README.md

 ### Notes

-- For testing purposes, the center frequency of the LANS AFS is set to 1575.42MHz.
-Although the actual LANS AFS is broadcast in S-band, this configuration allows the use of the FE2CH frontend device for real-time testing.
+- For development and testing purposes, the center frequency of the LANS AFS is set to 1575.42MHz.
+While the actual LANS AFS is transmitted in the S-band, this L-band configuration enables compatibility with the FE2CH frontend device, facilitating convenient real-time testing on desktop PCs or Raspberry Pi devices.
+- To configure the receiver for S-band signal acquisition, edit the `src/pocket_sdr.h` file and comment out the `#define DEMO_L1` directive.
+This modification enables support for the S-band center frequency used by the actual LANS AFS broadcast.